-Forgiving Our Parents, Forgiving Ourselves: Healing Adult Children of Dysfunctional Families
+Forgiving Our Parents, Forgiving Ourselves: Healing Adult Children of Dysfunctional Families of Dysfunctional Families

-Drs.
+By David A. Stoop and James Masteller Drs.
 Stoop and Masteller believe you can move beyond failure to forgiveness.
 But before you can begin the process of forgiveness, you need to understand the roots of your pain, through exploring the family patterns that perpetuate dysfunction.
 When you understand your family of origin, you will be able to take the essential step of forgiveness.